Chapter 10 : Equals and Opposites

 “It is for you that we worry, Adčla.”

 Miss Zabini’s laughter was muted, almost sad.
-“I’d be pleased for the distraction matchmaking would bring.”
+“I’d be pleased for the distraction matchmaking would bring, and to have you always near, dearest Rose.”

-It was a subject on which Rose was only too glad to remain silent.
-She shook her head a second time and reached down to adjust her skirts, hiding her face – and its revealing expression – in a convenient shadow.
+Rose shook her head a second time and reached down to adjust her skirts, hiding her face – and its revealing expression – in a convenient shadow.

 “You haven’t yet asked why I experienced a... moment of weakness.”